pristley/pristley/README.md

 <div align="center">
 ⭐ If you find my work helpful, consider starring my repositories!

-"Complexity is the enemy of reliability.
-Simplicity is the path to understanding."

-Show Image

 Last updated: July 2026 | Made with ❤️ for the systems engineering community

 </div>